montogeek/laravel-docs-es/eloquent.md

 		//
 	}

-Collections may also be converted to an array or JSON:
+Colecciones may also be converted to an array or JSON:

 	$roles = User::find(1)->roles->toArray();